Nymphoides peltata: Ecology

-Depending on water temperature, N. peltata flowers between May and October in the Northern Hemisphere and between October and April in the Southern Hemisphere.
-Each flower survives a single day, while leaves can persist from 23-43 days.
-Seeds are released 32-60 days following the end of the flowering period and can germinate under hypoxic conditions.
+Depending on water temperature, N. peltata flowers mainly between July and September, with outside dates from May to October.
+Each flower survives a single day, while leaves can persist from 23–43 days.
+Seeds are released 32–60 days following the end of the flowering period and can germinate under hypoxic conditions.
 In fall, the aboveground biomass of N. peltata dies, sinks to the substrate and decomposes, and the plant overwinters as dormant rhizomes.
-These rhizomes can survive freezing temperatures up to -30°C. During the winter, stolons and stems either on or buried beneath the substrate can remain dormant until spring, and some small submerged leaves measuring 1-2 cm sometimes grow on these stems.
+These rhizomes can survive freezing temperatures down to −30 °C. During the winter, stolons and stems either on or buried beneath the substrate can remain dormant until spring, and some small submerged leaves measuring 1–2 cm sometimes grow on these stems.
 After winter, the species requires light and oxygen to produce new growth and floating leaves begin to appear in spring.

 N. peltata can reproduce vegetatively or sexually.
 Fragments of one plant, including stolons, rhizomes, and leaves attached to part of a stem, can also develop into a new plant.
 Seeds are produced either by cross or self-pollination, though self-pollination usually produces fewer and less viable seeds than cross-pollination.
 Seed dispersal is facilitated by the semi-hydrophobia of seeds, which causes them to float on the water's surface until disturbed.
 Seeds are suited to adhering to surfaces such as the flanks, folds of skin on digit webs, and the short feathers on the heads of waterfowl, which are hydrophobic.
 While in flight, the marginal trichomes surround the seeds keep the seeds attached to the bird, but once again in water, the seeds detach and sink to the substrate, where germination can commence.
 Adherence to amphibious animals and boats are two other possible dispersal mechanisms.
 Conversely, seeds that are eaten by waterfowl or fish are completely digested and no longer viable.

+N. peltata is critically endangered in Spain, Belarus, and the Czech Republic, endangered in Lithuania, and vulnerable in Germany, Switzerland and Japan.